Block tariff

 • New South Wales: Controlled load 1 and controlled load 2

-• Victoria: Controlled load/30dedicated circuit charge
+• Victoria: Controlled load or dedicated circuit charge

 • Queensland: Tariff 31 and Tariff 33